Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 Driftwood on Fjallahöfn beach

-By road 85, just as you descend from Hringsbjarg, or ascend on Hringsbjarg depending on the direction you are coming from, you will see a beach filled with driftwood.
-It is fun parking here and walking down to the beach.
-You can see the beach in my photo above with the backdrop of Hringsbjarg cliff.
+By road 85, just as you descend from Hringsbjarg, or ascend on Hringsbjarg, depending on the direction you are coming from, you will see a beach filled with driftwood.

-I love driftwood beaches and driftwood in Iceland was a valuable asset for Icelanders through the centuries, seeing that we don't have many forests in my country.
+I love driftwood beaches, and driftwood in Iceland was a valuable resource for Icelanders throughout the centuries, since we don't have many forests in my country.

 Visiting the Fjallahöfn beach on a sunny summer day - 20 degrees C (the following day I woke up in a tent in Ásbyrgi in 7 degrees C and heavy rain!)

-It is quite interesting walking on the beach being surrounded by driftwood, thinking about where it has come from and where it has been.
-The photos I have added of the beach are from my visit to the driftwood beach on a sunny day in August when the temperatures soared to 20 degrees C, which is not common in Iceland.
+It is pretty interesting walking on the beach, being surrounded by driftwood, thinking about where it has come from and where it has been.
+The photos I have added of the beach are from my visit to the driftwood beach on a sunny day in August, when the temperatures soared to 20 degrees C, which is not common in Iceland.

 I was in 7th heaven being in this beautiful area on such a fantastic day.